djeck1432/gui_minecraft_chat/README.md

 # Underground chat Minecraft

-Here, you can find new cheat codes and you have might to connect undeground chat and chating with other players.
+You can find new cheat codes, and you might have to connect underground chat and chat with other players.

 # How to install